 Design, installation and maintenance

 How your solar system is designed is another factor that can impact your immediate and long-term bottom line.
 Do you have sufficient clear roof space for the system you want?
 What about parking lots or unused land where you could install solar carports or a ground array—either as a standalone system or in combination with rooftop panels?
 Would you need to invest more up front to acquire or modify the space required?
-Do you need higher efficiency panels to make the most of a smaller site footprint?
+Do you need higher-efficiency panels to make the most of a smaller site footprint?
 Do the aesthetics of the panels and mounting hardware matter to you?

-Some solar power solutions can accelerate your rate of return by offering extras such as energy monitoring and management software or battery storage.
+Some solar power solutions can accelerate your rate of return by offering extras, such as energy monitoring and management software or battery storage.
 Are these options you would want to explore?

 How your solar system is designed is another factor that can impact your immediate and long-term bottom line.

 The solar company you choose should be able to help you answer these questions.
-They can also help you determine how your soil and surface types, shading, landscape or roof orientation, water availability and other site characteristics will factor into your solar project’s design and product decisions.
+It can also help you determine how your soil and surface types, shading, landscape or roof orientation, water availability and other site characteristics will factor into your solar project’s design and product decisions.

 Regulatory issues and renewable energy incentives